-Welcome to the Ursuline High School and Wimbledon College Sixth Form
+Welcome to the Ursuline High School Course Guide for September 2023 (including subjects taught at Wimbledon College)

 This is an exciting time to be choosing Sixth Form courses.
 In this booklet, we will give you information about the range of courses which reflect the shared academic and vocational provision of the Ursuline High School and Wimbledon College.
 For each course there will be details of the examination board used by that subject, a brief course outline, details of the knowledge and skills that you will be developing as a student and an overview of how you will be assessed and examined.
 More detailed information relating to the courses offered is available on the subject flyers available on the Sixth Form Open Evening.